GameFoundry/bsf/Documentation/Manuals/Native/bslfx.md

 Actual values in the sampler state will be explained later.

 Final element that parameters can have are modifiers.
 Modifiers are in the format of ": Modifier(Value)".
 Supported modifiers are:
  - auto - Accepts a string that contains a semantic name.
 For example: `mat4x4 gMatWorldViewProj : auto("WVP");`.
 If the semantic "WVP" is recognized by the active renderer this value will be automatically assigned by the renderer.
-Automatic values cannot be manually set through the @ref BansheeEngine::Material "Material" interface.
+Automatic values cannot be manually set through the @ref bs::Material "Material" interface.
 The default renderer doesn't support any parameter semantics, it instead works using block semantics (see below).
  - alias - Accepts a string that contains an alternative name for the element.
 This can only be used for samplers, and is used for interfacing with render APIs that do not have separate objects for textures and samplers (e.g. OpenGL).
 You can use this to give your sampler the same name as the texture so such API will recognize it.
 For example:
 ~~~~~~~~~~~~~~
 Texture2D gMyTexture;